fot-the-fuzzer/pocs/README.md

-A Curated List of the Detected Vulnerabilities/Bugs by CSL, SCSE, NTU.
+A curated list of the detected vulnerabilities/bugs by CSL, SCSE, NTU.